ethz-asl/mav_active_3d_planning/unreal_cv_ros/README.md

 3. Save and close the editing window.

 Current collision can be visualized by changing the viewmode in the unreal editor from "Lit" to "Player Collision".

-## Custom collision radius
-The default collision for the 'DefaultPawn' is a sphere of radius 35cm.
-For custom collision radii, you need to create your own pawn blueprint (with DefaultPawn as base class).
-An 'easy' way to create a pawn of custom collision radiusis as follows:
-1. In the Modes window, search for 'DefaultPawn' and create an instance (drag and drop into the game world).
-2. Select the pawn instance and click Blueprints > Convert selected actor to blueprint class...
-3. Save the new class, e.g. in the content/blueprints folder as myDefaultPawn.
-4. The class should now open in the blueprint editor, where its components can be edited.
-5. To change the radius elect the 'CollisionComponent', and under Details > Shape > SphereRadius := myValue.
-Notice that too short radii can allow the camera to enter certain objects, creating graphical artifacts.
-6. Save the blueprint.
-Set the World Settings > Game Mode > Selected GameMode > Default Pawn Class := myDefaultPawn

 ## Producing ground truth pointclouds
 For simulation evaluation, ground truth meshes can be exported from the unreal editor and further processed using tools such as [CloudCompare](https://www.danielgm.net/cc/).
 A voxblox compatible ground truth pointcloud can be generated as follows: